 All you need is some mayo, lemon juice and zest, salt, pepper, and sumac!

 These air fryer calamari are best served immediately after making them.
-Once they're fried, they will lose their crispiness the longer they sit out.
+Once they're baked, they will lose their crispiness the longer they sit out.
 For this reason, I wouldn't suggest storing them after frying.
 You can keep them hot in your oven on a low temperature while you fry all batches separately.

 To make these the best air fryer calamari, follow these tips: